 We can sing coconut oil's praises for days.
-When it comes to the hardest-working multitasking oils in the game, not many can compete with coconut oil's reputation of solving so many ailments at once.
+When it comes to the hardest-working multitasking oils in the game, not many can compete with its reputation for solving so many ailments.
 You can apply coconut oil to swiftly remove makeup, hydrate your dry skin, strengthen your nail cuticles, whiten your teeth, grow out your brows, and more.

 To no surprise, coconut oil is equally effective on your hair.
 I have naturally curly, textured hair, so coconut oil has saved my dry strands many times.
 When it comes to natural hair, the biggest ailment is dryness year-round.
-Coconut oil is ultra moisturizing and soothing to the scalp.
+Coconut oil is ultra-moisturizing and soothing to the scalp.
 According to a study published in The Journal of Cosmetic Science, it helps in the prevention of protein loss within our strands.
 "Coconut oil, being a triglyceride of lauric acid (principal fatty acid), has a high affinity for hair proteins and, because of its low molecular weight and straight linear chain, is able to penetrate inside the hair shaft," according to the study’s researchers.

 There's a specific way to apply coconut oil to your hair strands to get it to work best, though.
-We called on Nunzio Saviano, owner of Nunzio Saviano Salon in NYC, to fill us in on how to apply coconut oil to hair.
+We called on Nunzio Saviano, owner of Nunzio Saviano Salon in NYC, to fill us in on the tricks for applying coconut oil to hair.
 You're going to want to know this for the next time your locks need a re-up.

 How to Effectively Apply Coconut Oil to Your Hair